Research

 line graph on a computer screen

-Longitudinal, correlated and joint models
+Longitudinal, correlated, and joint models

 Observations in health sciences studies are often made sequentially on subjects, resulting in temporal patterns and/or serial correlation.
 Studies also commonly involve subjects treated at the same hospital or by the same provider, which gives rise to similarities of those subjects.
 These situations require special statistical methods to maintain validity in situations of dependent observations and to learn about these sources of variation.
-In many cases multiple outcomes are also of interest.
-Faculty members are involved in developing new statistical methods for many such situations, such as where patterns of missing data depend on outcomes; complex temporal patterns in longitudinal data subjects; use of surrogate measures when true covariates are not observable; and jointly modeled longitudinal measures and time to event outcomes.
+In many cases, multiple outcomes are also of interest.
+Faculty members are involved in developing new statistical methods for many such situations, such as where patterns of missing data depend on outcomes; complex temporal patterns in longitudinal data subjects; use of surrogate measures when true covariates are not observable, and jointly modeled longitudinal measures and time-to-event outcomes.

 scientist working with test tubes